Abercrombie Caves

-Features
+Features and Caves

 The most popular feature of the Abercrombie Caves is The Archway – the largest natural arch in the southern hemisphere.
 Within The Archway cave is the gold miners dance platform built in January 1880 by gold miners, replacing a platform built in the 1860s, the 1880s platform is still used for performances to this day including the annual Carols in the Caves performance.

-Other caves within the reserve are King Solomon's Temple, Cathedral Cave, Grove Cave, and the Bushranger's Cave.
+Other considerable caves at the site include; King Solomon's Temple, Belfry Cave, Cathedral Cave, Grove Cave, and the Bushranger's Cave.

+The Belfry Cave is another popular cave at the site which has; an extremely high roof chamber with magnificent views, a suspension bridge, ladders and tight squeezes to negotiate.

+The Grove Cave is a challenging guided tour at Abercrombie Caves made up of tight narrow passages, high ceilings and white walls.

+The Bushranger's Cave/King Solomon's Temple is named for the bushrangers who roamed the rugged Abercrombie Ranges in 1830, and used the cave as a shelter.
+The cave was once used by the notorious Ribbon Gang, made up of escaped convicts and led by young English convict-servant Ralph Entwistle.
+The cave's remote location and narrow passages meant it was an ideal place for the gang to hide out.
+Inside his cave, visitors can also visit King Solomon’s Temple chamber, crossing a suspension bridge to reach it.

 History

 It is believed that a tourist party visited the caves in 1834 but the Caves were not 'officially' discovered until 1842 by Surveyor W. R. Davidson.
 Surveyor Wells discovered the Koh-i-noor, Bushranger, Long Tunnel, and Cathedral caves and the Hall of Terpsichore (The Dance Hall) in 1843.
 Explorer William Wentworth and Governor Charles Fitzroy visited Abercrombie Caves in 1844.

 It is believed that various bushrangers used the caves as a hideout during the 1800s.
 The earliest known is the Ribbon Gang who used the caves in 1830.

 Gold was discovered in the area in 1854.
 A gold exploration community was established at Mount Gray, just above the caves.
 Miners from many of the surrounding communities would often visit the caves for recreation.

 The caves were originally known as Burragylong Caverns and during the mining period they became known as Abercrombie caves.

 Vandalism occurred in the early days when many pieces of white marble were carted away by the visitors as souvenirs and the miners damaged many of the formations by firing rifles at them.
 Some graffiti name carvings can still be seen inside the caves from the 19th century period.